-(5) Other information, including the following:

-(B) Verifiable, applicable information received from sources determined to be relevant by the commissioner.

-(e) If the entity does not request a renewal with the third annual summary, then membership in CLEAN expires upon receipt by the department of the third annual summary.
-(Water Pollution Control Board; 327 IAC 18-1-7)
+- (5) Other information, including the following: - (A) Compliance information obtained from department staff. - (B) Verifiable, applicable information received from sources determined to be relevant by the commissioner. - (e) If the entity does not request a renewal with the third annual summary, then membership in CLEAN expires upon receipt by the department of the third annual summary.
+(Solid Waste Management Board; 329 IAC 18-1-7)

-327 IAC 18-1-8 Revocation Authority: IC 13-14-8; IC 13-17-3-4; IC 13-17-3-12 Affected: IC 13-15; IC 13-18
+329 IAC 18-1-8 Revocation

-Sec.
-8. (a) The commissioner shall revoke membership in ESP or CLEAN if the entity has not substantially complied with any of the following:

-(1) The standards of environmental compliance described in section 10 of this rule.

-(2) The requirement to make sufficient progress towards attaining the environmental initiatives identified and agreed upon at the time of application and submittal of the annual summaries.

-(3) The requirement to maintain an approved EMS as required for membership.

-(4) The prohibition against knowingly submitting false information:

-(A) on the application;

-(B) in the annual summary;

-(C) during a site visit or evaluation by the department; or

-(D) during an independent audit.

-(b) The commissioner may revoke the membership in ESP or CLEAN if the entity has not substantially complied with any of the following:

-(1) The ESP or CLEAN program requirements, as applicable.

-(2) Federal, state, or local environmental laws and regulations.

-(3) The requirement to meet other appropriate standards as determined by the commissioner based upon the following:

-(B) Verifiable, applicable information received from sources determined to be relevant by the commissioner.

-(c) If the commissioner determines that a situation may warrant revocation of membership, the following applies:

-(1) The commissioner shall notify the entity in writing:

-(A) of any potential deficiencies found; and
+- Sec.
+8. (a) The commissioner shall revoke membership in ESP or CLEAN if the entity has not substantially complied with any of the following: - (1) The standards of environmental compliance described in section 10 of this rule. - (2) The requirement to make sufficient progress towards attaining the environmental initiatives identified and agreed upon at the time of application and submittal of the annual summaries. - (3) The requirement to maintain an approved EMS as required for membership. - (4) The prohibition against knowingly submitting false information: - (A) on the application; - (B) in the annual summary; - (C) during a site visit or evaluation by the department; or - (D) during an independent audit. - (b) The commissioner may revoke the membership in ESP or CLEAN if the entity has not substantially complied with any of the following: - (1) The ESP or CLEAN program requirements, as applicable. - (2) Federal, state, or local environmental laws and regulations. - (3) The requirement to meet other appropriate standards as determined by the commissioner based upon the following: - (A) Compliance information obtained from department staff. - (B) Verifiable, applicable information received from sources determined to be relevant by the commissioner. - (c) If the commissioner determines that a situation may warrant revocation of membership, the following applies: - (1) The commissioner shall notify the entity in writing: - (A) of any potential deficiencies found; and

-(B) that the commissioner is considering removing the entity from the program.

-(2) The notice shall:

-(A) state that the commissioner may consider removing the entity from the program after the response time period provided to the member;

-(B) identify the potential deficiencies; and

-(C) provide the entity with thirty (30) days to respond.

-(3) Within thirty (30) days after the end of the time period provided to the member, the commissioner shall consider the response and determine if the situation warrants revocation of membership.

-(d) An entity whose membership has been revoked may reapply under section 4 of this rule at any time twelve (12) months after the revocation.
-(Water Pollution Control Board; 327 IAC 18-1-8)
+- (B) that the commissioner is considering removing the entity from the program. - (2) The notice shall: - (A) state that the commissioner may consider removing the entity from the program after the response time period provided to the member; - (B) identify the potential deficiencies; and - (C) provide the entity with thirty (30) days to respond. - (3) Within thirty (30) days after the end of the time period provided to the member, the commissioner shall consider the response and determine if the situation warrants revocation of membership. - (d) An entity whose membership has been revoked may reapply under section 4 of this rule at any time twelve (12) months after the revocation.
+(Solid Waste Management Board; 329 IAC 18-1-8)

-327 IAC 18-1-9 Transfers
+329 IAC 18-1-9 Transfers